KaisTahar/cordDqChecker-MIM/README.md

 The genrated repots are saved in folder ``` "./Local/Data/Export" ```

 ## Local Reports
-In the folder  ``` "./Local/Data/Export" ``` you will finde some examples of data quality reports generated locally using sythetic data.
+- In the folder  ``` "./Local/Data/Export" ``` you will finde some examples of data quality reports generated locally using sythetic data.
+- The used references are stored in ``` "./Local/Data/refData" ```

 ## Note